 |Steak and Egg Burrito.
 The best I ever had!|

 My son ordered the biggest breakfast sandwich I had ever seen, along with fresh squeezed orange juice and my daughter's pancakes we not only huge, but they were not regular flour pancakes.
 They were more dense with an almost potato like flavor to them.
 Again, I have no clue what was in them but they were arguably the best pancakes I had ever sampled.

 Cupcake Sushi and Cupcakes.
 Key West is a dessert lover's dream!

+Now let's talk seafood.
 Hogfish, Tilapia, Mahi Mahi, Grouper and Tuna are just a few of the popular fish dishes in Key West.
-And almost every menu I looked at had Key West pink shrimp and conch offered as a meal or appetizer.
+I tried none of them.
+Haha.
+Maybe next time.
+Also, almost every menu I gazed upon had Key West pink shrimp and conch offered as a meal or appetizer.
+Pink Shrimp and Conch are also a big part of Key West culture.
 Again though, no worries if you are not a seafood fan.
-There are many restaurants that have a wide variety of chicken, pork and beef dishes.
+There are so many restaurants in Key West that have a wide variety of chicken, pork and beef dishes.
 There are also Italian, Cuban, Bahamanian, Thai, Chinese and Mexican restaurants on the island.
 In other words, just about every food known to man can be found in some form or other in Key West.

 Just keep in mind, you are going to pay more for hamburgers and other beef dinners in the Keys since it costs more to bring the beef down from the mainland.
-Cows grazing on the side of the road are an almost everyday sight when driving along the roads of Pennsylvania.
+Cows grazing on the side of the road are an everyday sight when driving along the roads of Pennsylvania.
 They are everywhere.
-In the Keys, I did not gaze upon one cow.
+In the Keys, not so much.
+I did not gaze upon one cow during my visit.
 Not one.
 There may be cows in Key West but I certainly did not see one.
 I saw roosters.